adjih/exp-iotlab/README-Contiki.md

 # Launching an experiment with Contiki and RPL

-(this was demonstrated at
-IETF 90 [LLN Plugfest](https://bitbucket.org/6tisch/meetings/wiki/140720a_ietf90_toronto_plugfest) and [Bits-N-Bites](http://www.ietf.org/meeting/90/ietf-90-bits-n-bites.html) at Toronto).

 It is assumed here that you have a running VM as described in [Installing a VM with all software and tools](README-vm.md).

-The experiment is essentially the one described by IoT-LAB tutorial for [contiki IPv6 stack and tools](https://www.iot-lab.info/tutorials/contiki-ipv6-stack-and-tools/), refer to this page to really understand what is happening :)
+The experiment is essentially the one described by IoT-LAB tutorial for [contiki IPv6 stack and tools](https://www.iot-lab.info/tutorials/contiki-ipv6-stack-and-tools/), with [HOWTO use Foren6 to diagnose in realtime your 6LoWPAN experiment](https://github.com/iot-lab/iot-lab/wiki/HOWTO-use-Foren6-to-diagnose-in-realtime-your-6LoWPAN-experiment), please refer to these pages to really understand what is happening.

+1) Start by re

 ```
 cd tools
-./expctl init ExpRpl.py --site strasbourg --nb-nodes 8 --nb-foren6-sniffers 2 --duration 20
+./expctl init ExpContikiRpl.py --site strasbourg --nb-nodes 8 --nb-foren6-sniffers 2 --duration 20
 ```
 This will start an experiment of duration 20 minutes, with 8 nodes at the site of "strasbourg",